-This course is taught through a once weekly lecture/seminar scheduled for 1-3:40pm on Thursday afternoons.
+This course is taught through a once weekly lecture/seminar scheduled for 1-3:30pm on Monday afternoons.
 Class sessions will involve a variety of teaching methods including lectures, discussions, case studies, videos, and in-class activities.
-We will also regularly have local experts join the class to serve as guest instructors, sharing their expertise and experience.
+We may also have local experts join the class to serve as guest instructors, sharing their expertise and experience.
 Given the limited number of class sessions, students are expected to attend every session unless arrangements have been made with the instructor prior to class.
 Students are also expected to read all required readings and come to class prepared to discuss that week's topics with the class, the instructor, and the guest speakers.